 Since Aftershokz uses bone conduction headphone technology, the headphones are not noise canceling.
 That would go against the grain of what the brand stands for.
 So far, I’ve logged about 6 hours using the headphones underwater while swimming and they hold up well.
-I haven’t had any issues with sound quality, and I forget them; I’m even listening to music underwater.
+I haven’t had any issues with sound quality while swimming, and I forget that I’m even listening to music underwater.

 View this post on Instagram

 Got in the pool and swam 3000 meters this morning. . @AfterShokz has created a fully waterproof headphone, Xtrainerz!
 With 4 GB of memory, you can store up to 1200 songs and listen while swimming.
 I’ve been listening to podcasts and music while still being able to hear my surroundings. #ad #shokzsquad